ocryptocode/ocryptocode/README.md

 ### VORTEX
 ### PPH
-It is a program that can interpret queries and classify financial data
+an app that can interpret queries and classify financial data

 It is created using some AI models and data manipulation packages.